schemathesis/schemathesis/docs/customization.rst

 ``before_add_examples``
 ~~~~~~~~~~~~~~~~~~~~~~~

-With this hook you can add additional test cases that will be executed in Hypothesis ``explicit`` phase:
+With this hook, you can add additional test cases that will be executed in Hypothesis ``explicit`` phase:

 .. code:: python